AbdeljalilOuafi/AbdeljalilOuafi/README.md

 <div style="text-align: left;">

-I'm a passionate software engineer with a strong foundation in systems programming and a growing expertise in web development.
-My journey started with C programming, where I built complex systems from scratch, and continues to evolve as I explore modern web technologies.
+<p><strong>I'm a passionate software engineer with a strong foundation in systems programming and a growing expertise in web development.
+My journey started with C programming, where I built complex systems from scratch, and continues to evolve as I explore modern web technologies.</strong></p>

 </div>